smartycope/ezregex/README.md

 $ pip install ezregex
 ```

+## Inverting
+There's also an `invert` function (available either as er.invert, or ~(\<expression\>)) that is useful
+for debugging.
+You pass it an expression, and it returns an example of a string that is guaranteed to
+match the provided expression.

 ## Documentation
 ### Notes and Gotchas
 - When using the re library, functions like search() and sub() don't accept EZRegexMembers as valid regex patterns.
 Be sure to call either .str() or .compile() when passing to those.
 Also, be careful to call the function on the entire pattern: chunk + whitespace.str() is not the same as (chunk isEx+ whitespace).str().
 - The `input` parameter can accept strings, other EZRegexMembers, or entire sequences of EZRegex patterns.
 - A few of these have `greedy` and `possessive` optional parameters.
 They can be useful, but can get complicated.
-Refer to https://docs.python.org/3/library/re.html for details.
+Refer to [the Python re docs](https://docs.python.org/3/library/re.html) for details.
 - In future versions, conditionals may change to taking in 2 parameters (the current pattern, and their associated condition) instead
 - In regular Regex, a lot of random things capture groups for no reason.
 I find this annoying.
 All regexes in EZRegex intentionally capture passively, so to capture any groups, use group() or namedGroup().
 - All EZRegexMembers (except for raw) auto-sanitize strings given to them, so there's no need to escape braces or question marks and the like.
 This *does* mean, however, that you cannot pass actual regex strings to any of them, as they'll think you're talking about it literally.
 To include already written regex strings, use raw